IcaroCreativa/Login-registration-microservice/README.md

 2. install flask and flask-mysql with pip
 `pip install flask flask-mysql`

-3. Create a MySQL database using a local environment like WAMP or LAMP, and configure the app.py file to connect to this database using the appropriate connection parameters.
+3. Create a MySQL database using a local environment like WAMP or LAMP, and configure the db.py file in config folder to connect to this database using the appropriate connection parameters.
 Make sure the MySQL server is running before launching the app.

-# Create a instance of MySQL to connect with python on databse
-`mysql = MySQL(autocommit=True)
-app.config['MYSQL_DATABASE_USER'] = 'your username'
-app.config['MYSQL_DATABASE_PASSWORD'] = 'your password'
-app.config['MYSQL_DATABASE_DB'] = 'your databse name'
-app.config['MYSQL_DATABASE_HOST'] = ' your database host'
-app.config['MYSQL_DATABASE_PORT'] = port of your host`
+`# Modify the connector to use your own database
+    conn = mysql.connector.connect(user='root', password='', host='localhost', database='schema')`

 4. install npm dependencies
 `npm install`